 Telephone in the New York times!

-Shown across the country including New York University, Carrollwood Cultural Center, Mill Valley Film Festival, Carnegie Mellon University, New Museum Los Gatos, Rutgers University, and more!
+Shown across the country including Lincoln Center, New York University, Pacific Northwest Ballet, Mill Valley Film Festival, Carnegie Mellon University, New Museum Los Gatos and more!

 “Recent experiments in describing dance, like the film Telephone, approach it not just as an accessibility service but as a space for artistic exploration… Resisting rote description, the film seeks to give anyone, with any level of sight, a rich sensory experience while ruminating on themes like the purpose of performance and the universal necessity of art.”